kashing1999/notes/etc/DBI_tips.md

 3. SQL command given, write what will be produced

 # Theory Question
-1. CSS -> border
+1. CSS -> borders
 2. JQuery -> functional, event, handler…
-3. HTML -> Tag, command
+3. HTML -> tag, command
-4. JScript -> Output will be given, construct the code
+4. JScript -> 0utput will be given, construct the code